SyedAJafri/ng2-select/README.md

 We would love any PRs if you have enhancements in mind.
 We intend on maintaining this library for a while and in the event that our organization does not need this library anymore and/or we become too busy to maintain it we are open to adding other co-maintainers.

+Update: It seems that valor is maintaining ng-select again in a new repo: https://github.com/ng-select/ng-select

+I would recommend using that instead.
+I'm still open to adding another co-maintainer if anyone is interested.

 ## Quick start

 1. A recommended way to install ***ng-next-select*** is through [npm](https://www.npmjs.com/search?q=ng-next-select) package manager using the following command: